About

 • I will not use cheats, walkthroughs or FAQ’s to proceed in a game, nor will I reload a save game for a better outcome.
 Save games will be used only as a last resort (i.e. my character(s) died).

 • I will only play games released for computers, such as those made by Commodore, Atari, Apple and IBM.
-Console games aren’t to be considered.
+Console and mobile games aren’t to be considered because I honestly don’t have the brainspace. ;)

 • Total conversion mods will be considered if they offer a new and unique experience over the game they’re built upon, essentially creating a new game.

-• If a new space game is released, however, I’ll write a review of it as quickly as possible in order to give it timely promotion, then resume with my original chronological order.
+• If a new space game is released, however, I’ll cover it as quickly as possible in order to give it timely promotion.

 • If a game’s author is kind enough to send me a copy of their game, I’ll add it into the current queue of reviews to reward that kindness.